ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 </table>

 **Reason for Selection:**
-- **Compact and lightweight**, allows us to fit into our robot that balances size and power.
+- **Compact and lightweight**, allowing us to fit into our robot that balances size and power.
 - **Moderate torque**  that is more than enough for the flat arena.
 - **Ease of use**.